 Visualisation has been used in various ways.
 In the context of personal archives, work with emails is of special interest.
-Attention has been directed at emails because of the tendency of people to retain most of them for storage and retrieval and their inherent richness of contextual information; for example the PostHistory visualisation project showed that users were fascinated by the overall histories of interaction in their messages, while the subsequent tool Themail reveals patterns in exchanged messages by identifying words that characterise an individual's correspondence with another individual and the way this pattern of word usage changes in time; in contrast to other email visualisation projects that exploit the email header information, Themail depends on the content of email messages218.
+Attention has been directed at emails because of the tendency of people to retain most of them for storage and retrieval and their inherent richness of contextual information; for example the PostHistory visualisation project showed that users were fascinated by the overall histories of interaction in their messages, while the subsequent tool Themail reveals patterns in exchanged messages by identifying words that characterise an individual's correspondence with another individual and the way this pattern of word usage changes in time; in contrast to other email visualisation projects that exploit the email header information, Themail depends on the content of email messages.

 Another important topic pertaining to personal digital archives is the study of collaboration.
 Visualisation that portrays the way communal documents are created and edited offers a better understanding of the collaborative dynamics.
-"When visiting a wiki, one is greeted with what looks like a conventional static Web site.
-Yet this serene façade conceals a more agitated reality of constant communal editing", and so history flow was devised for visualising the patterns of change to the document over time, revealing the social mechanics
+"When visiting a wiki, one is greeted

-217 S. Garfinkel and D. Cox (2009) Finding and archiving the internet footprint, Conference Paper, First Digital Lives Research Conference, Personal digital archives for the 21st century, the British Library, London; J. Bleiholder and F. Naumann (2008) Data fusion, ACM Computing Surveys 41:1-41.
-For a perspective on the limitations of data fusion in practice, in contemporary situations, see S. Garfinkel (2008) Data fusion: the ups and downs of all-encompassing digital profiles, Scientific American, August 2008 of the community, the importance of fora for conflict resolution, and the necessity of prompt notification in the surveillance of changes.
-Beyond the wiki, the tool can be used in other contexts such as software version development and control219.
+&lt;sup>219 S. Garfinkel and D. Cox (2009) Finding and archiving the internet footprint, Conference Paper, First Digital Lives Research Conference, Personal digital archives for the 21st century, the British Library, London, http://simson.net/clips/academic/2009.BL.InternetFootprint.pdf; J. Bleiholder and F. Naumann (2008) Data fusion, ACM Computing Surveys 41:1-41.
+For a perspective on the limitations of data fusion in practice, in contemporary situations, see S. Garfinkel (2008) Data fusion: the ups and downs of all-encompassing digital profiles, Scientific American, August 2008

-218 F. B. Viégas, d. boyd, D. H. Nguyen, J. Potter and J. Donath (2004) Digital artifacts for remembering and storytelling: PostHistory and Social Network Fragments, 37th Hawaii International Conference on System Sciences, Hawaii; F. B. Viégas, S. Golder and J. Donath (2006) Visualizing email content: portraying relationships from conversational histories, CHI 2006, Montreal, Quebec, Canada
+&lt;sup>220 F. B. Viégas, d. boyd, D. H. Nguyen, J. Potter and J. Donath (2004) Digital artifacts for remembering and storytelling: PostHistory and Social Network Fragments, 37th Hawaii International Conference on System Sciences, Hawaii; F. B. Viégas, S. Golder and J. Donath (2006) Visualizing email content: portraying relationships from conversational histories, CHI 2006, Montreal, Quebec, Canada with what looks like a conventional static Web site.
+Yet this serene façade conceals a more agitated reality of constant communal editing", and so history flow was devised for visualising the patterns of change to the document over time, revealing the social mechanics of the community, the importance of fora for conflict resolution, and the necessity of prompt notification in the surveillance of changes.
+Beyond the wiki, the tool can be used in other contexts such as software version development and control.

-A third area of activity has been in the analysis of literary and historical texts220.
+A third area of activity has been in the analysis of literary and historical texts.
 This shares its past with document analysis, critical scholarship and literary and historical forensics.

-The strong and wide appeal of visualisation suggests that it will become an integral part of an archivally oriented personal information management in private life and in professional collaboration221.
-(Many of the intricacies of information management during professional collaboration have been elucidated recently by Cathy Marshall222.)
+The strong and wide appeal of visualisation suggests that it will become an integral part of an archivally oriented personal information management in private life and in professional collaboration.
+(Many of the intricacies of information management during professional collaboration have been elucidated recently by Cathy Marshall.)
 Much of the emphasis at the moment in visualisation research is directed at the insightful condensation and high level abstraction of information as a means of making the most of burgeoning volumes of data; but visualisation will be increasingly important too in offering ways to navigate in fine resolution along pathways through an individual's and a family's life information, and to explore digital objects, events and interactions, chronologically and otherwise.